 As I write this at 1 am on Halloween (I’m a night owl!), I can’t quite wrap my mind around November being here already.
 But here it is, and I’ll welcome it warmly, because this last week has been so tough for so many of us that turning the page seems like the best thing to do.

-We’ve had a wild month at the shop, too, but less fraught, thankfully.
+We’ve had a wild month at the shop, too, but less fraught with weather-related nightmares, thankfully.
 Oprah and Halloween (which brought with it a truly bittersweet surprise) bookended a month of intense busy-ness, which will (hopefully!) only intensify as the holiday season approaches.

 Which brings us to this month’s chocolate: Candied Orange and Cranberry Bonbons, which are inspired by an amazing Cranberry Citrus Compote I make every year for Thanksgiving, and think about making the rest of the year but never do because of that weird thing where it’s almost impossible to make holiday foods when it’s not that particular holiday.